enactjs/templates/packages/theme/template/README.md

 The Enact framework uses [LESS](http://lesscss.org/) to create the styles that are applied to components.
 Theme-wide variables/rules that should apply to all skins in the theme are kept in files in the `styles` directory.
 Developers can mostly stick to `variables.less`, but additional functions can be added to `mixins.less`.

+The theme components use these variables and functions in their specific `*.module.less` files located in each component's source directory.

 #### Skins

 The way we've defined a "theme" vs. a "skin" is that a theme includes all of the components, behaviors, and collections of skins, while a skin is purely the styling, the appearance of those components.
 Think of a theme as the model of a car and the skin as its paint job.